-Black Panther poster, Purvis Young art & more of my 2013 favorites
+Black Panther banner, Purvis Young art & more of my 2013 favorites

 I know the first day of the new year is supposed to be a time for looking forward (and I’ll certainly be doing that).
 But since Auction Finds is a blog about looking back, I decided to compile some posts of items that I loved discovering in 2013.

 They range from the historical to the artistic to the whimsical to the practical.
 You may have read some, while others may have gotten past you.
 Either way, it’s a joy to go back and see what the auction tables turned up over the year.

 The green and white banner was attached to what looked like a “Black Panthers” wall at the auction house.
 It blended into the arrangement of posters and photographs of party notables, set apart only slightly by the figure of a black panther striding across its center.
 I swept my eyes over the display, but didn’t spend much time looking at it.
 Boy, was I wrong to ignore it.

 I went looking for the tintypes and Cabinet cards of photos of African Americans.
 I knew that we helped to settle the West – even though I never learned that in history class – so I wanted to see if any of the artifacts in this Wild West auction featured black people.